verrazzano/docs/content/en/docs/guides/oam-to-kubernetes/verrazzano-weblogic-workload.md

 ---
 title: "VerrazzanoWebLogicWorkload"
 linkTitle: "VerrazzanoWebLogicWorkload"
-description: "An overview of the Kubernetes resources Verrazzano creates for an OAM VerrazzanoWebLogicWorkload"
+description: "Review the Kubernetes resources Verrazzano creates for an OAM VerrazzanoWebLogicWorkload"
 weight: 5
 draft: false
 ---

-Verrazzano will generate the following Kubernetes resources for an [VerrazzanoWebLogicWorkload]({{< relref "/docs/applications/oam/workloads/weblogic/_index.md" >}}):
+Verrazzano generates the following Kubernetes resources for a [VerrazzanoWebLogicWorkload]({{< relref "/docs/applications/oam/workloads/weblogic/_index.md" >}}):
-* weblogic.oracle/v9/Domain - A WebLogic Domain definition including the following:
+* weblogic.oracle/v9/Domain - A WebLogic domain definition, including the following:
-  * A Fluentd sidecar container required for logging to the Domain
+  * A Fluentd sidecar container required for logging to the domain.
-  * A MonitoringExporter definition for metrics scraping
+  * A MonitoringExporter definition for metrics scraping.

-For example, the VerrazzanoWebLogicWorkload below is defined for the component `todo-domain` of the [ToDo List]({{< relref "/docs/examples/wls-coh/todo-list.md" >}}) example.
+For example, the following VerrazzanoWebLogicWorkload is defined for the component, `todo-domain`, of the [ToDo List]({{< relref "/docs/examples/wls-coh/todo-list.md" >}}) example.
 ```
 apiVersion: core.oam.dev/v1alpha2
 kind: Component